SCCF 2023 – 2024 GRANT RECIPIENTS

 The mission of AFFCF is to promote self-esteem and empower children and youth in Arizona foster care by funding services to enrich their life experiences and ensure their successful transition to adulthood.
 AFFCF serves children from infancy to age 21.

-Focus of the 2023 Grant: Support for Children and Youth in Pima County Foster Care
+Focus of the 2024 Grant: Normalcy and Childhood Activities (NCA) for Youth in Greater Tucson and Oro Valley Foster Care

 AFFCF has a long history of working to improve the educational success of students in foster care in Pima County by funding educational support activities and items to enhance the school experiences of children in foster care including tutoring, school program fees and school field trips.
 Any child currently in foster care in Pima County is eligible to apply for an award through AFFCF.
 The application is reviewed by a Board and funds are paid to appropriate vendors.
 The organization undergoes an audit to ensure that every award is accounted for with the required documentation.